BlueBrain/sonata-extension/source/sonata_simulation.rst

-   rate                           float      Mandatory*   For shot_noise, rate of Poisson events in Hz. amp_mean                       float      Mandatory*   For shot_noise, mean of gamma-distributed amplitudes in nA (current_clamp) or uS (conductance). amp_var                        float      Mandatory*   For shot_noise, variance of gamma-distributed amplitudes in nA^2 (current_clamp) or uS^2 (conductance). amp_cv                         float      Mandatory*   For relative_shot_noise and absolute_shot_noise, coefficient of variation (sd/mean) of gamma-distributed amplitudes. mean_percent                   float      Mandatory*   For relative_shot_noise, signal mean as percentage of a cell's threshold current (current_clamp) or inverse input resistance (conductance). sd_percent                     float      Mandatory*   For relative_shot_noise, signal std dev as percentage of a cell's threshold current (current_clamp) or inverse input resistance (conductance). mean                           float      Mandatory*   For absolute_shot_noise, signal mean in nA (current_clamp) or uS (conductance). sigma                          float      Mandatory*   For absolute_shot_noise, signal std dev in nA (current_clamp) or uS (conductance). reversal                       float      Optional     Reversal potential for conductance injection in mV.
+   rate                           float      Mandatory*   For shot_noise, rate of Poisson events in Hz. amp_mean                       float      Mandatory*   For shot_noise, mean of gamma-distributed amplitudes in nA (current_clamp) or uS (conductance). amp_var                        float      Mandatory*   For shot_noise, variance of gamma-distributed amplitudes in nA^2 (current_clamp) or uS^2 (conductance). mean_percent                   float      Mandatory*   For relative_shot_noise, signal mean as percentage of a cell's threshold current (current_clamp) or inverse input resistance (conductance). sd_percent                     float      Mandatory*   For relative_shot_noise, signal std dev as percentage of a cell's threshold current (current_clamp) or inverse input resistance (conductance). mean                           float      Mandatory*   For absolute_shot_noise, signal mean in nA (current_clamp) or uS (conductance). sigma                          float      Mandatory*   For absolute_shot_noise, signal std dev in nA (current_clamp) or uS (conductance). relative_skew                  float      Optional     For relative_shot_noise and absolute_shot_noise, signal skewness as a fraction in [0, 1].
+This fraction represents a value between the minimum and maximum skewness values compatible with the given signal mean and std dev.
+Default is 0.5. reversal                       float      Optional     Reversal potential for conductance injection in mV.
 Default is 0. dt                             float      Optional     Timestep of generated signal in ms. Default is 0.25 ms. random_seed                    integer    Optional     Override the random seed (to introduce correlations between cells).